 Not for the first time, I silently thanked my parents – and maybe God – for giving me such an ordinary-looking, middle-aged Australian man face; I don’t want to sound racist, but I felt sure that I didn’t look like somebody who was about to make trouble.

 Overington has populated No Place Like Home with characters that displayed varying degrees of self awareness and ostensibly well-intentioned but in my opinion judgemental, narrow minded behaviour.
-[Did you see that just there… I am being judgemental classifying someone’s behaviour as narrow-minded… but this is a rabbit-hole one should acknowledge and appreciate, but not fall into I think, because where would you stop??
-Is inaction stemming from ambivalence not worse?]

 I am fortunate to have enough life experience to know that nothing is ever as black and white as it may appear at first glance; nothing is wholly right or wholly wrong, no person or thing is either good or evil.
 There are positive and negative components within every situation and our opinions are inextricably linked to our personal experiences.